wjakob/nanobind/docs/api_extra.rst

       **Free-threading**: the bindings use :ref:`argument locks
       <argument-locks>` to make all operations safe under concurrent access in
       free-threaded interpreters.
+This includes iterators as well.
+However, As with a Python ``list``, elements

-      Iteration is safe as well.
-The returned iterator refers to its position by index and locks the vector on every step, so insertions, removals, and reallocation cannot invalidate it.
-As with a Python ``list``, elements inserted or removed during iteration influence the remaining traversal.
+      inserted or removed during iteration influence the remaining traversal.

       Element access under the reference-returning policies discussed below